Akashic101/blog/src/blog/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python.md

 }
 ```

-This format makes it really easy to get the data I need, with a simple JS-script I was able to gather all of the results-array and plug it into a DB using [better-sqlite3](https://www.npmjs.com/package/better-sqlite3).
+This format makes it really easy to get the data I need.
+With a simple JS-script I was able to gather all the results in the form of an Array and plug it into a DB using [better-sqlite3](https://www.npmjs.com/package/better-sqlite3).
 This script can be found at [https://github.com/Akashic101/8.-Martinslauf-Paderborn/blob/master/resultParser.js](https://github.com/Akashic101/8.-Martinslauf-Paderborn/blob/master/resultParser.js).
-One interesting catch is that on the last request where there is less than 125 results the response changes slightly and emits
+One interesting catch is that on the last request, where there are less than 125 results, the response changes slightly and emits

 ```json: reponse
     "navigation": {